wadeChriestenson/django_startup/README.md

 ## You will need to add your secret key to the "djando_startup/settings.py" file

 ### Once started use code below to install required dependences.
+'''bash
-''' pip install -r requirements.txt '''
+pip install -r requirements.txt
+'''